synlion/igittipferd/README.md

 This repository is used for collaborative projects.

-Currently trying to get to work on a tictactoe game in python.
+Currently trying to get to work on a tictactoe game in python with @davidnettes.